Updated August 31, 2021

 Elder Women Struggle with Poverty and Disability

-According to the National Institute on Retirement Security, a nonprofit research center, women are 80 percent more likely than men to be impoverished at age 65 and older.
+According to the National Institute on Retirement Security, a nonprofit research center, women are 80% more likely than men to be impoverished at age 65 and older.
 Women age 75 to 79 are three times more likely.
+Could this happen to your grandma?

-The VA is also a resource available to many elderly, low-income, disabled women who need assistance with activities of daily living such as bathing, dressing, and medication reminders.
+This makes the VA a valuable resource for many elderly, low-income, disabled grandmothers who need custodial care such as bathing, dressing, and medication reminders.
 Yet these VA benefits for women are often overlooked.

 How to Qualify for the Survivors Pension with Aid and Attendance

-The Survivors Pension benefit, is a tax-free monetary benefit payable to a low-income,surviving spouse of a deceased veteran with wartime service.
-The VA also offers an additional “Aid and Attendance” amount if the surviving spouse is disabled and needs assistance with activities of daily living.
+The Survivors Pension benefit, is a tax-free monetary benefit payable to a low-income, surviving spouse of a deceased veteran with wartime service.
+The VBA adds an additional “Aid and Attendance” amount if the surviving spouse is disabled and needs assistance with activities of daily living.
+The surviving spouse’s net worth (income and assets) must be at or less than the Community Spouse Resource Allowance (CSRA), a limit set by Congress each year ($130,773 in 12/2020).
+A primary residence or vehicle is not included the net worth.

 In order to qualify, the deceased veteran must have: